Flyway of Life

 The film was produced by Silent Flight Studios and Sacred Heart University.
 Principal photography took place across multiple locations along the Atlantic Flyway, including coastal wetlands, barrier islands, and inland forest habitats in the northeastern United States.[6]

 The production involved collaboration with conservation organizations, ornithologists, and field researchers to document migratory behavior and environmental conditions.
-The production included multiple production partners and had an official affiliation with the National Audubon Society.
 Filming occurred in Costa Rica, the Everglades, and the Arctic Circle with experts such as Garl Harrold.[7]
 The filmmakers employed long-lens wildlife cinematography and seasonal fieldwork to capture migration events.[8]

 Release and screenings

 Flyway of Life premiered at the Sacred Heart University Community Theatre in Fairfield, Connecticut.
-The screening included conservation programming and brought together filmmakers, conservation leaders, and community members to discuss the ecological importance of the Atlantic Flyway.[9][10][11][12]
+The screening included conservation programming and included discussion on the ecological importance of the Atlantic Flyway.[9][10][11][12]

 The film has been screened at environmental events, educational institutions, and conservation forums.
-Venues include the Explorers Club,[13] the University of Connecticut, and more.[14]
+Venues include the Explorers Club,[13] the University of Connecticut, the Peabody Essex Museum and more.[14][15]

 An official Canon gallery with photographs taken during production was released with the film, along with a book.[16][17]